unbelievableflavour/Cotton/README.md

 ## WIP

 Hi!
-This project is not yet finished, it's still missing some key features from Pulp, BUT it's pretty stable and useable.
+This project is not yet finished, it's still missing some features from Pulp, BUT it's pretty stable and useable!

 ## Requirements